openstack-archive/networking-fortinet/doc/source/installation.rst

     2. Controller and compute nodes are installed with Ubuntu 14.04 or CentOS7.

-    3. Fortigate is 5.2.3 GA version and up.
+    3. Fortigate's FOS is 5.2, 5.4, 5.6.
 Clean configuration with only control IP.

     4. 3 virtual switches(ESXI vswitch or linux bridge) or physical switches/vlans:
        1 for control plane, 1 for tenant network, 1 for external network.
 Vlanids are